 The Steps on How to Install Raspbian

 The process of installing Raspbian is super easy and won’t take you long to get it up and going.
-There are two different flavours of Raspbian you can install which I will briefly just mention below.
+There are two different flavors of Raspbian you can install which I will briefly just mention below.

 Raspbian Lite: This is the light version of the Raspbian operating system and contains the bare basics to get going.
 If you know exactly what you want to do, then this may be the better version to install.

-1. First download the version of Raspbian you wish to install, you can find both the direct download links and torrents here.
+1. First, download the version of Raspbian you wish to install, you can find both the direct download links and torrents here.

-2. Once downloaded, unzip the zip file so you’re left with just a .img file.
+2. Once downloaded, unzip the zip file, so you’re left with just a .img file.
 If you’re having trouble unzipping the file you may need to install something like 7zip.

-4. Once you have downloaded etcher follow the prompts to install it.
+4. Once you have downloaded Etcher, follow the prompts to install it.